WoWDev777/WoWDevLinks/README.md

 I also take paid jobs.
 If you want a specific item I do from Cata-Shadowlands.
 Just send me a private message on my community discord!

-Support me with a few dollars here, I won't charge for my tutorials but if you found them useful and want to help me out you can do so here :) - https://www.patreon.com/Gamemaster777
+I won't charge for my tutorials but if you found them useful and want to help me out you can do so here :) - https://www.patreon.com/Gamemaster777 - This also comes with Discord server benefits and overall Marketplace discounts for the price of 10-15$.

 TOOLS LINK(Updated June 8-2023)
 3.3.5a WoW Modding Tools: (https://mega.nz/file/J3s3lYra#totCND1hT9jVU8pza-d9ASOV0Dbu2wU3iL-LKZZyQag)